-We will use commercially reasonable efforts to make the Services available 24 hours a day, 7 days a week, excluding planned downtime.
-We expect planned downtime to be infrequent but will endeavor to provide Customer with advance notice (e.g., through the Services), if we think it may exceed five (5) continuous minutes.
+We will use commercially reasonable efforts to make the Platform available 24 hours a day, 7 days a week, excluding planned downtime.
+We expect planned downtime to be infrequent but will endeavour to provide Customer with advance notice (e.g., through the Services), if we think it may exceed thirty (30) continuous minutes.

 Customer shall: (a) provide us with all necessary co-operation in relation to the Contract and all necessary access to such information as may be required by us in order to provide the Services, including but not limited to Customer Data, security access information and configuration services; (b) without affecting its other obligations under the Contract, comply with all applicable laws and regulations with respect to its activities under the Contract; (c) carry out all other Customer responsibilities set out in the Contract in a timely and efficient manner.
 In the event of any delays in the Customer's provision of such assistance as agreed by the parties, we may adjust any agreed timetable or delivery schedule as reasonably necessary; (d) ensure that the Authorised Users use the Services in accordance with the terms and conditions of the Contract and the User Terms and shall be responsible for any Authorised User's breach of the Contract and/or User Terms; (e) obtain and shall maintain all necessary licences, consents, and permissions necessary for us, our contractors and agents to perform their obligations under the Contract, including without limitation the Services; (f) ensure that its network and systems comply with the relevant specifications provided by us from time to time; and (g) be, to the extent permitted by law and except as otherwise expressly provided in the Contract, solely responsible for procuring, maintaining and securing its network connections and telecommunications links from its systems to our data centres, and all problems, conditions, delays, delivery failures and all other loss or damage arising from or relating to Customer's network connections or telecommunications links or caused by the internet.